tpaviot/pythonocc-generator/README.md

 SWIG '.i' files generator from OCE C++ header files.
 It relies on CppHeaderParser (https://bitbucket.org/senex/cppheaderparser) to perform code generation.

+Note : a cppheaderparser fork is available at https://github.com/robotpy/robotpy-cppheaderparser

 How to create a local copy of the repository?
 ---------------------------------------------